OUR STORY

 When we bought our house on a plot of dirt, we had no idea the journey it would take us on.
 We started with all the usual things- fencing was erected, landscaping was planted, grass seed was laid.
 We had pens built for our many animals that the kids were raising.
 Lambs grew up and became ewes that supplied our many grand champion babes for area fairs and shows.
 We added hogs and horses.
 Bunnies came at Easter and chicks were a favorite in the spring.
 The field was filled with life, and everyone grew from the many lessons that came from farm living.

-After the kids flew the nest, and we were down to a few ewes – and as always, chickens, it was time for a new adventure.
+After the kids flew the nest, and we were down to a few ewes (and always chickens) it was time for a new adventure.
 We weren’t sure what that would be.
 Did we have a plan?
 Well…no.

 In all things good,

 P.S.
-We tragically lost our Maggie (Magnolia May - the farm's namesake) in 2021.
-Shortly after losing Maggie we fell in love with our new pups: Dahlia May and Daisy May.
+Our hearts ached when we lost our Maggie (Magnolia May - the farm's namesake) in 2021.
+Shortly after our sadness, we fell in love with our new pups: Dahlia May and Daisy May.
 Who love the farm and flowers just the same.

 Making the world more